opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param dst: Image to store the Harris detector responses.
 It has the type  ``CV_32FC1``  and the same size as  ``src`` .

-    :param blockSize: Neighborhood size (see the details on  :cpp:func:`cornerEigenValsAndVecs` ).
+    :param blockSize: Neighborhood size (see the details on  :ocv:func:`cornerEigenValsAndVecs` ).

-    :param apertureSize: Aperture parameter for the  :cpp:func:`Sobel`  operator.
+    :param apertureSize: Aperture parameter for the  :ocv:func:`Sobel`  operator.

     :param k: Harris detector free parameter.
 See the formula below.

     :param boderType: Pixel extrapolation method.
-See  :cpp:func:`borderInterpolate` .
+See  :ocv:func:`borderInterpolate` .

 The function runs the Harris edge detector on the image.
-Similarly to :cpp:func:`cornerMinEigenVal` and :cpp:func:`cornerEigenValsAndVecs` , for each pixel :math:`(x, y)` it calculates a
+Similarly to :ocv:func:`cornerMinEigenVal` and :ocv:func:`cornerEigenValsAndVecs` , for each pixel :math:`(x, y)` it calculates a
 :math:`2\times2` gradient covariation matrix :math:`M^{(x,y)}` over a